vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ### _Let’s change the narrative “heroic disabled person overcomes obstacles” to_ **_“society is inclusive, all can succeed.”_** - Haben Girma

 ^Notes:
 - Because it's the right thing to do.
 - We want to be an inclusive society that takes care of our neighbors
 - Imagine being under shelter-in-place and not being able to order food because the app isn't assessable for you

 ---

-# Quiz time!
+# Question time!

 ^Notes:
 - I'm not showing the leaderboard, so no one will see who answered what.
 - Question: Who can test for accessibility improvements?
 - Answer: Anyone who is willing to